mangal-interactions/mangal/reviews.md

 given as: “These data were deposited in the mangal format at
 <URL>/api/v1/dataset/<ID>”?

+> This is correct - the API code has been modified so that the ID is directly given to the user.

 Line 20: Fig. XX --> Fig. 3?

+> TODO

 Fig. 1 I think it is a bit difficult to see which are written in Bold.
 Maybe it is just the font type.
 However you could consider making it more clear which